Declaration of Corporate Management (§§ 289f, 315d HGB)

 Composition and working methods of the Management Board and Supervisory Board

-According to the German Stock Corporation Act (AktG), a two-tier system with clear separation of management through the Management Board (“Vorstand”), and control through the Supervisory Board (“Aufsichtsrat”), is mandatory for German stock corporations.
+As part of its conversion process from a German Stock Corporation (“AG”) to a European Company (Societas Europaea, “SE”), Evotec has decided to maintain its two-tier system with clear separation of management through the Management Board (“Vorstand”), and control through the Supervisory Board (“Aufsichtsrat”).
 The Management Board is responsible for managing Evotec and representing the Company in its dealings with third parties, while the Supervisory Board appoints and dismisses the members of the Evotec Management Board and oversees the management of the Company.
 German law prohibits the Supervisory Board from making management decisions.
 The two boards, however, work closely together to achieve long-term and sustainable growth for the Company and to create shareholder value.
 They agree on the Company’s strategy and on business transactions that are significant.
 The Annual General Meeting (“AGM”; “Hauptversammlung”) is the company body representing the interests of the shareholders.

 Management Board (“Vorstand”)